m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 ### Signals
 Signals are notifications that are delivered from the kernel to a user process.
 For example, if a process tries to access memory it has not allocated, the operating system may throw a SIGSEGV (segmentation fault).
 Signals are operating system specific.

 Each process maintains its own signal handling table, which is very similar to kernel-level interrupt handling table.
 Each entry contains a reference to the signal and a reference to the handling code.
 When a signal comes in, the process jumps to the handling code.
-Threads cannot have their own handler, although they can set their own signal masks to ensure that they can disable signals they don’t want to receive.
+Threads cannot have their own handler, although they can set their own signal masks to ensure that they can disable signals they don't want to receive.

-## What’s the potential issue if a interrupt or signal handler needs to lock a mutex?
-What’s the workaround described in the Solaris papers?
+## What's the potential issue if a interrupt or signal handler needs to lock a mutex?
+What's the workaround described in the Solaris papers?
-Since handlers are executed within a thread’s stack, there is the potential for a thread to deadlock with itself if it tries to lock a mutex it has already acquired.
+Since handlers are executed within a thread's stack, there is the potential for a thread to deadlock with itself if it tries to lock a mutex it has already acquired.
 This is because the current stack frame needs the mutex that was acquired in a lower stack frame to be released.

 The solution is to have signal handlers execute in another thread.
 This way, the signal handling code can contend for a mutex like any other thread, which removes the possibility of deadlock.